jm961/DevPath/src/pages/privacy.md

 We collect and store information you choose to give us.
 During sign up and in account settings, we may collect Personal Information such as your name, role, email, phone number, and credentials for third‑party platforms (for example, Twitter).
 If you connect a third‑party account or authenticate through it, certain content or information from that account (“Third Party Account Information”) may be transferred to your account with us, subject to your authorization.
 That information is covered by this Policy.
 Some details may be required to register or to use specific features.

 We may contact you using the details you provide.
 For example, if you share your email, we may send product updates or partner offers, and we may track email opens to improve our communications.
-You can opt out of non‑essential emails by writing to jeanmicheleid@gmail.com.
+You can opt out of non‑essential emails by writing to contact@devpath.sh.

 ## Automatically Gathered Information